On the Klainerman-Machedon Conjecture of the Quantum BBGKY Hierarchy with Self-interaction: Introduction

 \subsection{Acknowledgements}

 J.H. was supported in part by NSF grant DMS-0901582 and a Sloan Research Fellowship (BR-4919), and X.C. received travel support from the same Sloan Fellowship to visit U. Maryland.
-We would like to thank T. Chen, M. Grillakis, M. Machedon, and N. Pavlovi\'c for very helpful discussions related to this work.
+We would like to thank T. Chen, M. Grillakis, M. Machedon, and N. Pavlovi\'{c} for very helpful discussions related to this work, and we would like to thank the anonymous referee for many helpful suggestions.